CGM Deep Dive

 - ketones or illness are in play, or

-The capillary blood glucose meter remains the most accurate device a user has.
-Not because CGM is useless – far from it – but because:
+the capillary blood glucose meter tends to be the most accurate device available.
+Not because CGM is useless — far from it — but because:

 - the meter’s accuracy standard is clearly defined,